 I got into interesting sets of exchanges over CopyData with the fine folks of Actifio and Catalogic Software.
 In general, I’m a fan of the concept of CopyData software.
 Both solutions reduce the amount of production data on storage (which is up to 60% of all enterprise data) using technics such as snapshots, redirection and replication.
+In an enterprise, they may want to consider data validation to improve the quality of vast quantities of data so that insight gathering can be conducted more effectively.
 Both companies have plenty of material to reference.
 Catalogic presented at Storage Field Day 7, and I wrote a preview before I attended the event.
 Actifio attended Tech Field Day 4 way back when.
 If you want to get into the technical weeds, follow the links to their Tech Field Day presentations.

 I’m more concerned with the Architects view of these types of solutions.
 Ultimately these solutions are a precursor to Data Virtualization, which is different than CopyData.
 Data virtualization aim is to provide access to data regardless of the data transport or storage location while maintaining the same service levels.
 Data virtualization is designed to be used with production data in addition to CopyData.